What is biological cleaning?

-Since records began there has been mention of cleaning methods used by both humans and animals in keeping not only themselves free from dirt and grime, but also their habitats, where they live, eat and sleep.
+Since records began there has been mention of cleaning methods used by both humans and animals.
+Keeping not only themselves free from dirt and grime, but also their habitats, where they live, eat and sleep.

 Water has always been largely recognised for its multiple properties of giving and supporting life along with its ability to clean.
-Early humans would use nearby lakes and rivers to rinse mud and clay from their bodies whereas wild animal would bathe and keep cool in the fresh water.
+Early humans would use nearby lakes and rivers to rinse mud and clay from their bodies.
+Wild animals would bathe and keep cool in the fresh water.

-Even in the Ancient World it was known that dirt leads to illness and disease, which is why the Ancient Greeks invented early forms of showers and the Romans built aqueducts to transport fresh water to towns and villages
+Even in the Ancient World it was known that dirt led to illness and disease.
+The Ancient Greeks invented early forms of showers and the Romans built aqueducts to transport fresh water to towns and villages.

 Introduction to soap

 The earliest recordings of the production of soaps date back as far as the Babylonian times with a simple formula of water, alkali and cassia oil.
-From there on, different methods were adopted in the making of this fatty, oily cleaning product including the use of animal and vegetable oils as well as ingredients like ash and seeds
+From there on, different methods were adopted in the making of this fatty, oily cleaning product.
+This included the use of animal and vegetable oils as well as ingredients like ash and seeds.

-Bacteria, or microbes exist everywhere.
-From soil and lakes through to in the air and everything in between.
+Bacteria, or microbes exist everywhere – from soil and lakes through to the air we breathe and everything in between.
 We literally could not exist without them as they are needed to break down and decompose waste.
-However, they aren’t just all consuming, they are also microscopic recycling powerhouses turning organic waste into carbon, nitrogen and phosphorous which will then be used to create new life
+However, they aren’t just all consuming, they are also microscopic recycling powerhouses turning organic waste into carbon, nitrogen and phosphorous which will then be used to create new life.